Jackson Fury Sideline Rules of Conduct

 starts out 20 yards wide and hooks back just into the upper V to win the game.
 Your reaction?
 A pleased smile.
 A little leap no more than 4 inches off the ground.
 No

 cries of "Where is Anson Dorrance when we really need him?"
 No matter your intent, shoveling plaudits on your own kid is seen as basically self-promotion,

 selfish, and destructive of team unity.
 Other parents will mutter darkly and cast jealous glances at you.

-The reason that you don't have to praise your own daughter is that it is the sworn duty of the other parents to do it for you.
+The reason that you don't have to praise your own son is that it is the sworn duty of the other parents to do it for you.
 In situation #1 they will give you high-fives,

 spectacular you will run up to them with similar comments, assuring them that international stardom is only a short time away, and that this is proof that the gene pool runs